hedgedoc/cli/README.md

 # codimd-cli

-*There is an alternative, TypeScript-based CodiMD CLI maintained by the HackMD team here: https://github.com/hackmdio/codimd-cli*

 A tiny CLI to perform common operations on [CodiMD](https://github.com/codimd/server) (formerly known as HackMD).

 For more background, see the initial [discussion](https://github.com/hackmdio/codimd/issues/808) on the main codimd repo.

+*There is an alternative, TypeScript-based CodiMD CLI fr `hackmdio/codimd` maintained by the HackMD team here: https://github.com/hackmdio/codimd-cli (it may or may not be compatible with the `codimd/server` server that this project`codimd/cli` is designed for).*

 ## Install